sbdzdz/python-katas/README.md

 Compute the number of integers divisible by `k` in range `[a, b]`.

 #### Distinct pythonic
-Calculate the number of distinct valueas in an array `A` using a pythonic one-liner.
+Calculate the number of distinct values in an array `A` using a pythonic one-liner.

 #### Distinct unpythonic
 Calculate the number of distinct values in an array `A`.
 Probably the expected solution (the exercise is meant to use sorting).